shaarvitripathi4748/CHOCOBAR-LifeLine-App-Thapar-Institute-of-Engineering-Technology/README.md

 LifeLine runs efficiently in the background, turning your smartphone into a sophisticated medical monitoring device:

 Accelerometer/Gyroscope Integration: Continuously analyzes movement patterns to detect falls, unusual tremors, convulsions, or seizure-like motor activity.
 Our AI distinguishes between normal daily activities and potential medical emergencies with remarkable accuracy.
-Ambient Sound Analysis: The microphone listens for acoustic signatures of distress—gasping, choking, irregular breathing patterns, or verbal cries for help—while respecting privacy by processing all audio locally.
+Ambient Sound Analysis: The microphone listens for acoustic signatures of distress:gasping, choking, irregular breathing patterns, or verbal cries for help, while respecting privacy by processing all audio locally.
 Visual Monitoring (Optional): When activated, the camera can observe physical signs like facial expressions or body positioning, adding another layer of detection capability.

 2. On-Device AI Symptom Detection & Response
 When LifeLine detects a potential medical event, it springs into action with intelligent, personalized responses:

-Instant AI Analysis: Our lightweight, on-device machine learning model—trained on extensive medical datasets—analyzes sensor data in real-time, identifying early warning signs and classifying the type of episode occurring.
+Instant AI Analysis: Our lightweight, on-device machine learning model—trained on extensive medical datasets, analyzes sensor data in real-time, identifying early warning signs and classifying the type of episode occurring.
 Voice-First Aid Guidance: The app immediately activates a calm, clear voice guidance system that:

 Provides reassurance to the patient: "You're having an episode.
 Help is on the way.
 Try to breathe slowly."